sumitkapoor/carnd_project1/writeup_template.md

 ![@Grey Scale | center | img01](./examples/gray_scale.png)

 * **Step 2 : Apply Gaussian Blur**
 Going forward we need to find the edges of the lanes within the image.
 As edge detection is susceptible to noise in the image, we would need to remove the noise by applying Gaussian filter.
 To do so, we use *GaussianBlur(...)* function from openCV.
-Pass the 8-bit output from the previous step to the function.
+Pass the 8-bit output from the previous step to the function to filter out the noise.
 ```
 cv2.GaussianBlur(img, (kernel_size, kernel_size), 0)
 ```